panoply/spx/docs/site/views/docs/introduction/recommendations.md

 layout: base.liquid
 permalink: '/introduction/recommendations/index.html'
 prev:
-  label: 'Tutorial'
+  label: 'Session'
-  uri: '/introduction/tutorial/'
+  uri: '/introduction/session/'
 next:
   label: 'Usage'
-  uri: '/usage/getting-started'
+  uri: '/usage/installation'
 ---

 # Recommendations

 In order to get the most out of this module below are a few recommendations developers should consider when leveraging it in their projects.
-The project was developed for our use cases and while it can be appropriated into other projects there are still a couple of minor features and/or capabilities that need improvements, so please bare that in mind.
+SPX was developed for certain use cases but using it on its own can be a tad vanilla, as such developers are encouraged to couple it with other modules.

-# Script Evaluation
+### Script Evaluation

 JavaScript evaluation between navigations is supported when `<script>` elements are contained within the document `<head>` or `<body>` elements, though the latter is discouraged.
 A better approach is to use external scripts or leverage dynamic imports (`import('.')`) within your bundle.